AWS - EC2 or ECS Fargate - Terraform

 ECS Fargate is the recommended deployment method.
 The parameters in this section are related to the size and performance of the InsightCloudSec cluster.

-• Interface server task counts can be increased to accommodate a high request volume (auto-scaling coming soon)
+• Interface server task counts can be increased to accommodate a high request volume, but note that autoscaling (use_interfaceserver_autoscaling) is on by default.

 ParameterDescription